flox/flox-cuda/README.md

 This repo hosts GPU- and CPU-targeted build recipes, production model-serving runtimes, model quantization tooling, monitoring environments, and other resources for the NVIDIA CUDA ecosystem.

-This repo would not exist without the dedicated excellence of the Nix ecosystem and the trailblazing ingenuity and brilliance of the Nix CUDA team.
+This repo would not exist without the sustained excellence of the Nix ecosystem and the trailblazing ingenuity and apodeictic brilliance of the Nix CUDA team.

 Thanks to both.

 ---